Molosc/pickli/README.md

   data: current data collection (array)
 ```

+## Remote options

+Coming soon...

+## Transition options

+Coming soon...

+## Public Getter / Setter methods

+Each option have a getter / setter public function. (except for the orientation)

 ## Public methods

 **next** Select next item.
 Do nothing if there is not item selected.